 If you believe you are the victim of an Internet scam:

 - DO NOT SEND MONEY.
-Unfortunately, any money that you might have already sent is probably not recoverable.
+Unfortunately, any money that you may have already sent is probably not recoverable.

 - END ALL COMMUNICATION WITH THE SCAMMER IMMEDIATELY.
 Do not attempt to resolve the situation with the scammer.
 If you feel threatened, contact your local police at once.
 Do not attempt to personally recover the funds lost.